natereid72/k8sFundamentalsLabs/Lab-5-Create-Services-and-Access-Pods.md

 The reason this does not work is bcause the pod and service IP addresses are non-routable, and not inteded to be used outside of the
 K8s cluster.
 These addresses are for K8s services to work with each other only.

 So, how do you see if the container is working within the cluster scope?
-There are a couple of ways, we can use a specialy kubectl port forward method that creates a temporary proxy into the cluster.
+There are a couple of ways, we can use a kubectl port forward method that creates a temporary proxy into the cluster.
 Or we can get an interactive shell within a pod and then execute our curl command from there.